david-cattermole/mayaMatchMoveSolver/TOOLS.md

 When you hit the "solve" button you are performing all of the solve steps.

-the 'Override Current Frame' check-box allows the user to temporarily override the time for all Solve Steps with the current frame.
+The 'Override Current Frame' check-box allows the user to temporarily override the time for all Solve Steps with the current frame.
 The current frame value dynamically updates as the user changes the Maya frame.
 The original solver frame numbers are always stored and never overwritten.

 Each Solver "step" contains: